mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 ## Requirements
 Since the focus is showing a fun implementation of the Raft algorithm, a complex overhead is not needed i.e. there is no need to use advanced game engines with multiple languages involved (e.g. Godot, Unity, Cocos, etc.). \
-It would be instead preferable to make the whole project with a single language, to simplify the programming process and, since Raft is an algorithm made for *shared consensus*, hence for the web, it would be ideal to use a framework with native networking components.
-Moreover we want our game to be 2D, for ease of development of course, hence we don't need a powerful 3D game engine.
-Lastly, we don't really care about portability since we are not making a "real" game. \
+It would be instead preferable to make the whole project with a single language, to simplify the programming process and we want our game to be 2D for ease of development.
+Moreover, we don't really care about portability since we are not making a "real" game. \
-To summarize, our core ideal requirements are:
+Hence, our **GUI-engine requirements** are:

 1. One language
 2. 2D graphics

 This is all done to keep things outside "doing Raft" as simple as possible.

-Lets talk about language requirements:
+Lets talk about **language requirements**:

 1. Native RPC support
-2. Native image processing support
+2. Native, bottom-up image processing support

+By "bottom-up" we mean a "code-first" approach, i.e. instead of making the graphical elements first and then going down-to-code as-need for scripting, we want to start from the code in order to create the graphical components. \
+This should facilitate the development process since we will "implant" the UI on our Raft elements which are, and should be, the better part of the project both in term of lines of code and complexity.

-Theese conditions (for engines and languages) are both complementary and exclusive: if a language (eg Go) has a built-in image processing tool (eg Go's *image* module) a **game engine might not be necessary**.
+Theese conditions (for engines and languages) are both complementary and exclusive: if a language (eg Go) has a built-in image processing tool (eg Go's *image* module) a game engine might not be necessary.

 ## Technology